-Hair loss is a common side-effect of cancer treatment.
-Some women may lose all their hair, while others might experience thinning, or no hair loss at all.
-Talk with your doctor about what you can expect.
-Please know that hair loss caused by cancer treatment is almost always temporary – your hair should grow back when treatments are over.
+Hair loss is a common side-effect of cancer treatment and is mostly temporary.
+Some women may lose all their hair, while others might experience thinning or no hair loss at all.

 Choosing a wig